liam2/liam2/doc/usersguide/source/processes.rst

 .. index:: beta

 beta(a, b, size=None)
   The Beta distribution over [0, 1].
-See :numpy:`random.beta` for details.
+See :numpy_random:`random.beta` for details.

   .. versionadded:: 0.9

 .. index:: binomial

 binomial(n, p, size=None)
   Draw samples from a binomial distribution.
-See :numpy:`random.binomial` for details.
+See :numpy_random:`random.binomial` for details.

   .. versionadded:: 0.9